-COPD is a chronic disease of the lungs that develops when a person has been exposed for a long period of time to lung irritants.
-Smoking is the main cause for COPD (short for chronic obstructive pulmonary disease).
+Chronic obstructive pulmonary disease (COPD) is a chronic disease of the lungs that develops when a person has been exposed for a long period of time to lung irritants.
+Smoking is the main cause of COPD.
 Other causes include exposure to second-hand smoke, chemical fumes, air pollution, dust, or having the genetic disorder alpha-1-antitrypsin (AAT) deficiency.

 How is COPD diagnosed?

-Typically, COPD is diagnosis based on an evaluation of symptoms and a complete health history of the person.
-The doctor usually asks for specific tests to find out whether another condition (e.g., asthma or heart failure) is causing symptoms like wheezing, coughing and shortness of breath.
+Typically, COPD is diagnosed based on an evaluation of symptoms and a complete health history of the person.
+The doctor usually asks for specific tests to find out whether another condition (e.g., asthma or heart failure) is causing symptoms like wheezing, coughing, and shortness of breath.